cybersamx/go-recipes/generics/custom-type/README.md

 # Custom Type as a Type Constraint

-A recipe on using a custom type as a type constraint in Go generics.
+An example of using a custom type as a type constraint in Go generics.

 ## Basics